 The maths subject leader is responsible for monitoring the delivery of maths across the school.
 Planning can be monitored to ensure progression and will follow a purpose linked to the school development plan.
-A termly 'book scrutiny' provides an overview of learning within maths and observations are taken place in line with the school improvement plan.
+'Book scrutiny' provides an overview of learning within maths and observations are taken place in line with the school improvement plan.